gramineproject/gramine/Documentation/devel/encfiles.rst

 Note that before working with a particular encrypted file, the encryption key of its corresponding FS mount must be already provisioned.

+If Gramine detects tampering or integrity inconsistencies on an encrypted file, Grmaine marks the file as corrupted and refuses any operations on this file.
+In particular, the application's operations on the file will return ``-EACCES``.

 .. image:: ../img/encfiles/01_encfiles_datastructs.svg
    :target: ../img/encfiles/01_encfiles_datastructs.svg
    :alt: Figure: Relations between the app, the Gramine FS code, the Gramine glue code and the generic encrypted-files code